genral-walker/KennyCent-Services/Readme.md

 # KennyCent Services

-A Fullstack web app built for a dealer and an Agent in real estate and cars.
+A Fullstack CRUD web app built for a dealer and agent in cars and real estate.

 Follow [This Link](https://kennycentservices.netlify.app/) to view it in the browser.